The Domestic Renewable Heat Incentive – what is it?

 The Renewable Heat Incentive (RHI) is a government scheme that pays people that produce their own heating and hot water using renewable energy sources such as heat pumps or solar thermal panels.

 The scheme has been launched in an effort to help the UK government meet its legal commitment to ensure 15% of the UK’s energy comes from renewable energy sources by 2020.

-This scheme has been up and running in the non-domestic sector since November 2011, however the domestic RHI scheme kicked off in April 2014 for households in the UK.
-The Renewable Heat Incentive works in a similar way to how the Feed-in Tariff works for domestic renewable electricity production; households in this case being paid based on the amount of renewable heat they produce.
+This scheme has been up and running in the commercial sector since November 2011, however the domestic RHI scheme kicked off in April 2014 for households in the UK.
+The Renewable Heat Incentive works in a similar way to the Feed-in Tariff (which is for domestic renewable electricity production); households in this case being paid based on the amount of renewable heat they produce.

 The payments will be made quarterly for seven years and should cover a significant proportion, if not all of the initial installation costs.